 Fruitless varieties of O. europaea include ‘Bonita’, ‘Little Ollie’, ‘Majestic Beauty’, ‘Montra’, ‘Skylark Dwarf’’, ‘Swan Hill’ and ‘Wilson’s Fruitless’.
 Some of these varieties grow naturally as multi-branched shrubs but can be pruned when young as single-trunked trees.

 Dwarf, non-fruiting varieties could grow to fifteen feet high and ten feet wide, but their size and shape can be controlled through annual winter pruning.
-Depending on available garden space, a ten-foot high tree might be preferred and would be sufficient for screening.
+Depending on available garden space, a ten-foot high tree might be preferred and would be sufficient for screening, for this getting the right tree services from this website could really help setting this up.

 I will plant perhaps six olive trees in “mini-groves” to avoid a row along the fence line.
 This plan might require one or more large shrubs to re-establish the screen between my garden and the adjacent garden.
 For example, the existing landscape in that section already includes a Rockrose (Cistus x aguilari ‘Maculatus’), which is another native of the Mediterranean basin area, and an attractive, evergreen shrub.